oddcoder/GP_Template/README.md

 - Bibliography(references) handling/numbering.
 - Generating Table of contents.
 - Figures numbering handling.
-- Text reflowig.
+- Text reflowing.

 Plus if you know latex, you can edit the tex template and add more to it :)

-if you don't, you can completely avoid latex, but it will be the best available option when writing math equations (embdded inside the markdown), other options is to use mathjax.
+if you don't, you can completely avoid latex, but it will be the best available option when writing math equations (embedded inside the markdown), other options is to use mathjax.

 ## So how can I use it?